daac-tools/daachorse/README.md

 ### Associating arbitrary values with patterns

-To build the automaton from pairs of a pattern and integer value instead of assigning identifiers automatically, use `with_values()`.
+To build the automaton from pairs of a pattern and integer value, instead of assigning identifiers automatically, use `with_values()`.

 ```rust
 use daachorse::DoubleArrayAhoCorasick;